Free communications materials:

 Shifting the culture of a family, school, organization or community toward a more peaceful and caring interpersonal environment takes time and commitment.
 The work requires a core group of people – the Implementation Team – to develop strategies, explain and model Restoration, and deal with inevitable obstacles, stumbles, backsliding and grumbling.

 YRP can help you through the tough early phases of implementation, from training the leadership team to strategic planning.
 We have approaches and materials for getting the word out to your larger community and for monitoring progress toward your goals.
-A brief outline of the implementation process is available here on page 2 of “Our Services”.
+A brief outline of the implementation process is available here.

 Every group – every school, agency, business – is different.
 So the plan must be tailored to your community’s specific concerns and priorities.